WCSCourses/HelminthBioinformatics_2023/manuals/module_7_transcriptomics/module_7_transcriptomics.md

 # The > means 'take the screen output to this file'
 featureCounts -p -B -t 'CDS' -g 'Parent' -T 1 -a ../References_v10/schistosoma_mansoni.PRJEA36577.WBPS18.annotations_longestisoform.gff3 -o ERR3489994_featureCounts.txt ERR3489994_sorted.bam

-# Now try it yourself for the Sm_SE_sorted.bam file
+# Now try it yourself for the ERR3489994_sorted.bam file
 ?????

 # Explore one of the featureCounts output files